atlassian/data-center-helm-charts/docs/docs/containers/JIRA.md

 docker run -v jiraVolume:/var/atlassian/application-data/jira --name="jira" -d -p 8080:8080 atlassian/jira-software
 ```

-!!! success
-    Jira is now available on [http://localhost:8080](http://localhost:8080).
+!!! success "Jira is now available on [http://localhost:8080](http://localhost:8080)."

 Please ensure your container has the necessary resources allocated to it.
 We
 recommend 2GiB of memory allocated to accommodate the application server.
 See
 [System Requirements](https://confluence.atlassian.com/adminjiraserver071/jira-applications-installation-requirements-802592164.html)
 for further information.

-???+ tip
-    If you are using `docker-machine` on Mac OS X, please use `open http://$(docker-machine ip default):8080` instead.
+???+ tip "If you are using `docker-machine` on Mac OS X, please use `open http://$(docker-machine ip default):8080` instead."

 ## Configuring Jira